TinyGraphEstimator: Adapting Lightweight Language Models for Graph Structure Inference: Results

 In addition to the fine-tuned small models, we evaluated two state-of-the-art proprietary systems to contextualize the relative performance of our compact architectures.
 As illustrated in Figure~\ref{fig:model_comparison}, the small models substantially outperform these large-scale counterparts across both evaluation metrics.
 While GPT-4.1 and DeepSeek-V3.2-Exp achieve mean~R\textsuperscript{2}~Accuracies of 55.1\% and 56.0\%, and Mean~NRMSE~Accuracies of 28.5\% and 39.4\%, respectively, the fine-tuned small models reach over 94\% and 78\% on average for the same metrics.
 This consistent performance margin underscores the effectiveness of targeted, parameter-efficient adaptation over sheer model scale, demonstrating that compact models can achieve high reasoning precision when optimized for structural inference.

 The fine-tuned small models maintain stable accuracy across diverse graph types - from sparse to dense topologies - demonstrating strong generalization and resilience to variations in degree distribution and connectivity.
-Overall, LoRA-based adaptation enables small language models to reason precisely and interpretably over graph-structured data, establishing them as efficient, high-precision estimators of graph-theoretic properties.
+These outcomes highlight the effectiveness of LoRA-based adaptation in enhancing the structural inference capabilities of compact language models.